-Many employers offer flexible spending accounts as part of their cafeteria plans.
+Many employers offer flexible spending accounts (FSAs) as part of their cafeteria plans.
 If you choose to, you can have pre-tax deductions taken out of your paychecks and put into your own flexible spending account.
-You can put up to \$2,500 a year into your health care flexible spending account.
+You can put up to \$3,200 in 2024 into your health care flexible spending account.
 You can then use this money to pay for certain medical, dental, or vision care expenses that aren't covered by your insurance.
 You can also set up a second flexible spending account to pay for child and dependent care expenses.